adrian-schoen/cat-compression/README.md

 # CatCompression

-CatCompression is a custom file compression tool that utilizes Huffman coding to compress files and embed the compressed data into a PNG image.
-The tool also supports extracting and decompressing the data from the PNG image.
-The project is designed to efficiently compress data and conveniently hide it within an image file.
+CatCompression is a specialized file compression tool that employs Huffman coding to efficiently compress files and seamlessly embed the compressed data within a PNG image of a cat.
+This innovative tool not only facilitates the compression process but also allows for easy extraction and decompression of the data from the PNG image.
+Designed for both efficiency and convenience, CatCompression offers a unique way to store data discreetly within a charming cat image file.

 ## Features